mhuber854/Huber-RFID-uino-Design-Capstion-Project/Design Project README.txt

+You can find the link to the github project here: https://github.com/mhuber854/Huber-RFID-uino-Design-Capstone-Project

 Product Description:
 Arduinos are an amazing microcontroller solution for makers, tinkerers, and product creators of all kinds and skill levels.
 Using the libraries and tools provided by both the creators and communities of Arduino, there are thousands of projects already completed, as well as unlimited potential to complete brand new projects for embedded, realtime, and interactive systems of all kinds.
 This project is no different in the respect that it is both relatively unique in its total execution but also that the work of the community was integral to the success of the total project.